-500 and 503 errors can be caused by a malfunction in PHP or a PHP crash.
+500 and 503 errors can be caused by an incorrect PHP version or extensions, a PHP malfunction, or excessive resource usage.
 The error message is vague; often, these errors are not related to the web server.

 Error: